qwickly-org/Qwickly/README.md

 ## Qwicker (Mod R)
 ![Qwicker (Mod R) layout](https://github.com/qwickly-org/Qwicker/blob/master/Qwicker-Mod-R.png)

 After using `Qwicker (aka KFLY)` on both a mechanical keyboard and MacBook Pro built-in keyboard for many months I was able to type quickly but the right hand still felt unsmooth typing certain words.
-After some experimentation settled on the 'Mod R' flavour which is effectively a 'tweaked Niro' layout.
+After some experimentation settled on the 'Mod R' flavour which has more 'inward' rolling key sequences and less 'outward' rolling ones.

 ## Qwicker (Mod R)

-Not shown but of course swapping the `` and `` keys of the 'Mod R' layout would result in a 'Mod HR' suitable for mechanical keyboards more than laptops.
+Not shown but of course swapping the `H` and `F` keys of the 'Mod R' layout would result in a 'Mod HR' suitable for mechanical keyboards more than laptops.

 ## Benchmarks